July 24th 2017

 Finally, it was the unique, elegant and simply cool design of that car that truly made it stand out.
 The futuristic curves unique to the E-Type at the time were a result of the genius of Malcolm Sayer, who also designed the D-Type.
 Sayers’ background in aeronautical engineering and aerodynamics meant that he designed cars from a mathematical approach, which certainly plays a large part in the E-Type’s unrivalled design appeal.

 To learn more about the 1961 Jaguar E-Type Series 1, you can view our infographic on its history.
-We have extensive experience in servicing, restoring, as well as purchasing and selling Series 1 E-Types.
+We have extensive experience in servicing, restoring, as well as purchasing and Series 1 E-Types sales.
 For more information, get in touch with us today.